MidJourney-style image progress using SDXL, Diffusers, WebSockets, React, and FastAPI.

 JupyterSpot.com - collaborative whiteboards for Jupyter notebooks

 I developed this website to transform Jupyter notebooks into collaborative whiteboards similar to Figma, with the goal of streamlining remote data science meetings and reducing the frequent, "Can you scroll up a bit?
 No, too far, go back down..." interruptions.
 It incorporates Figma-esque functionalities such as displaying each collaborator's mouse location in real-time and syncing freehand drawings, text, and sticky notes.
 Additionally, it offers notebook-specific features like synchronized scroll positions, ensuring that all collaborators are literally on the same page.
-The service is available in both free and premium tiers.

 A unified API for all of the open-source tabular AutoML frameworks